WICG/storage-buckets/explainer.md

 await navigator.storageBuckets.delete("inbox");
 ```

-This alternative was rejected it would break the core use case of multiple
+This alternative was rejected because it would break the core use case of
-user accounts.
-In this case, the data associated with each account is stored
+multiple user accounts.
+In this case, the data associated with each account
-in one (or a few) bucket.
-Logging out of one account is implemented by
+is stored in one (or a few) bucket.
+Logging out of one account is implemented
-deleting the buckets associated with that account.
+by deleting the buckets associated with that account.
 Under this alternative,
 the application code for logging out would need to coordinate across all tabs
 that may be using the same account, and close all connections to a bucket
 while logging out.